Léon Zitrone: Biography

 In 1978, following French singer Marie Myriam's victory the previous year, the Eurovision song contest took place in Paris.
 Léon Zitrone co-presented with Denise Fabre and made the presentation in English.
-He was the oldest host of the Eurovision Song Contest, aged of 63.
+He was the oldest host of the Eurovision Song Contest, aged 63.

 In 1984, Zitrone took a leading role in the movie American Dreamer.

 Death

 He died from a cerebral hemorrhage on his 81st birthday, 25 November 1995, at the Val-de-Grâce hospital in Paris.